hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 <i>Eadem mutato resurgo.
 (Although changed, I shall arise the same.)</i>
 </span>

-This is a clear reference to the marvellous spiral.
+This apparently refers to the self-similar spiral.

 ##### 3.3.
 Sand piles, slopes and self-organisation <a id="sec-3-3" name="sec-3-3"></a>